Documentation of the AdvanceMAME scripts.

 These are the available scripts:

-You can assign a script at every event.
+You can assign a script to every event.
 The script is started when the event is triggered.

 3 Values

-You have two type of values.
-Numerical integer values and text string values.
+You have two types of values: numerical integer values and text string values.

 The numerical values are expressed with the following formats:

-The text values are expressed with the following formats:
+The text values are expressed with the following format:

 Examples: